 After being hands-on with PowerPivot and reflecting upon the range of different finance processes, clients, and specific reporting and analysis situations I’ve faced over the last decade, I’ve concluded that these capabilities need to be learned and deployed on a wider scale.
 The toughest quandaries I’ve seen, the most tedious processes, and the most annoying or complicated workarounds—almost all of them could have been much more easily dealt with if PowerPivot were in my toolbox.

-In this article, I’ll discuss the principal benefits of PowerPivot and its related tools and the implications for common problems faced in FP&A and other analytic functions, along with the main reasons more people haven’t heard about PowerPivot and put it to use.
+In this article, I’ll discuss the principal benefits of PowerPivot and its related tools and the implications for common problems faced in financial planning and analysis and other analytic functions, along with the main reasons more people haven’t heard about PowerPivot and put it to use.

 The core capabilities of PowerPivot add database style capabilities to Excel.
 They can seem like tactical enhancements when reviewed individually, but when taken together, they significantly increase the power of the desktop application.